PASTAplus/metapype-eml/README.md

 This `access_rule` example demonstrates the use of all three rule sections: 1) The node-specific constraint validates the value of a specific node attribute.
 In this case, the `order` attribute, if defined, must have a value of either `allowFirst` or `denyFirst` only.
-2) The descendant children section defines a single node choice of either an `allow` or `deny` child, along with the cardinality of 1 to infinity.
-And finally, 3) the allowable attributes rule defines the set of acceptable attributes to be `id`, `system`, `order`, and `authSystem`; all defined attributes are *optional* with the exception of `authSystem`, which is *required*.
+2) The allowable attributes rule defines the set of acceptable attributes to be `id`, `system`, `order`, and `authSystem`;
+all defined attributes are *optional* with the exception of `authSystem`, which is *required*.
+And finally, 3) the descendant children section defines a single node choice of either an `allow` or `deny` child, along with the cardinality of 1 to infinity.

 ### Using Metapype for EML

 The Metapype Python API can be used to generate metadata that is compliant with the Ecological Metadata Language standard.
 Using Metapype for this purpose is typically separated into two steps: first, build a Metapype model instance beginning wtih an "eml" node as the *root* node, followed by validating the model instance to ensure it complies with the EML standard.
-Validation can be performed on a single node using the `validate.node` function or on an entire model tree beginning with a specified *root* node using the `validate.tree` function.
+Validation can be performed on a single node using the `validate.node` function or on an entire model tree beginning with a specified *root* node using the `validate.tree` function (to validate for EML compliance, the model root node as defined by  the "eml" name should be passed).

 The following code example demonstrates these two steps:

 ```Python
 from metapype.eml2_1_1.exceptions import MetapypeRuleError